smithse/TTGO-Wiki/Receiver-configuration.md

 Default values used to be AGCBW 25000, RXBW 12500.
 By reducing the bandwidth, you can enhance sensitivity (approximately half of the bandwidth is 3dB more sensitive).
 Alterations in the config tab will only be activated after a frequency change.

-Note that the automated frequency measurement and correction is only enabled for RS41 and DFM06/09.
+Note that the automated frequency measurement and correction is only well supported for RS41.
 For these sondes, the chip is pretty tolerant to frequency offsets.
 However, RS92 and M10 are different (they do not have a preamble that is directly supported by SX1278).
 A manual frequency offset correction (measured with RS41) is essential for good sensitivity for those signals.